Why Cruise to Baja California on Your Whale Watching Vacation

 It’s an UnCruise – of COURSE there’s hiking!
 This is a totally different landscape than the temperate rainforest of Alaska or the jungles of Hawaii, Costa Rica, or Panama.
 The above-mentioned temps in the 70s are perfect for hiking.
 Be sure to bring a hat and reef-safe sunscreen to protect your shoulders and nose from that southern sun.
 (We’ve got some on board if you forgot!)
 Hike past salt flats, through cacti of all kinds, and up the ridge for a spectacular view of the red rocks and the blue-green bay spread out below.

-And of course, there are kayaks available to explore from just above the waterline.
+Baja California whale watching isn’t the only water venture, there are kayaks available to explore from just above the waterline.
 Paddles get you farther than your snorkeling does.
 See the reef and fish below and diving pelicans in the air.
 Float along or stretch your muscles, get your heart rate up, and skim the surface.
 Never been?
 We’ll teach you.
 Old pro?
-Open paddle is for you.
+Open paddle is just perfect for your Baja California vacation.

 - Fellow Adventurers

 Face it, in the winter, it’s sooo tempting to hibernate.
 Stay inside, snuggle with your fur babies and a book, maybe a cup of tea or a glass of wine.
 Get stuck in home and work.
 More of us are even working FROM home, so there’s even less interaction with the real world.
 Winter vacations are the best way to get out of that rut and experience something new.
 Meet people you would never have seen otherwise.
-Many UnCruisers meet new friends for life and travel together again in the future.
+Many UnCruisers meet new friends on their Baja California vacation and even quite often travel together again in the future